 - Sleep and fatigue

-At Michigan Massage and Wellness our therapists are trained in pre/post natal massage services and we have seen women as early as 5 days after delivering their baby, so rest assured you are in good hands.
-However, it’s not just about that hour you spend on the table, you’ll want to do things on your own time to help with the arrival and transition.
-Proper diet, exercise and stress management is critical to a healthy and happy pregnancy.
-If you haven’t been running regularly prior to getting pregnant, don’t decide at 16 weeks that you want to run a half marathon.
-On the other end of the spectrum, if you’ve been doing Crossfit for 5 years, don’t let that bump stop you from getting your sweat on.
-I have a friend who was doing Crossfit up until she delivered a healthy baby at home (don’t worry, the home birth was planned 😉
+At Michigan Massage and Wellness, our therapists are trained in pre/postnatal massage, and we have seen women as early as five days after delivering their baby, so rest assured you are in good hands.
+However, it’s not just about that hour you spend on the table; you’ll want to do things on your own time to help with the arrival and transition.
+Proper diet, exercise, and stress management are critical to a healthy and happy pregnancy.
+If you haven’t been running regularly before getting pregnant, don’t decide at 16 weeks that you want to run a half marathon.
+On the other end of the spectrum, if you’ve been doing Crossfit for five years, don’t let that bump stop you from getting your sweat on.
+I have a friend who was doing Crossfit up until she delivered a healthy baby at home (don’t worry, the home birth was planned